Year 9 Forensics

 Course Description

-Forensic Science is the application of science to a court of law.
+Science is used every day to solve crimes!
+Forensic science is the application of science in a court of law.
 The evidence collected and analysed during an investigation can be used to determine what happened, find suspects, and either convict (find guilty) or exonerate (find innocent) those suspects.
-Forensic Science draws on skills from a wide range of scientific and investigative disciplines in order to gather evidence and to make reasoned, rational, and well-supported conclusions about the event.
+Forensic Science draws on skills from a wide range of scientific and investigative disciplines in order to gather evidence and make reasoned, rational and well-supported conclusions about the event.

 This course runs alongside Year 9 Core Science.
-Students will gain experience in practical science, documenting results, and report writing while learning about different types of evidence, including DNA and blood, fingerprints, ink and drugs, shoe prints and more.
+Students will gain experience in practical science, documenting results, and report writing, which learning about different types of evidence, including DNA, blood, fingerprints, ink, footwear impressions and more.

 COURSE LENGTH: Half Year (One Semester)